borisyurkevich/borisy.net/_posts/2018-07-15-photo-picker.md

 If you try to change your profile picture on Telegram, it'll demand access to your entire photo library.
 Telegram doesn't need it.
 System image picker doesn't need user permission!
-But many developers intentionally lie to us, so we would think we have to give permission.
+But many developers intentionally lie to us, so we would think we have to give a permission.
 In fact permission is only needed to add new image to the library, or for custom picker UI or if you want upload all of your pictures.